Jackclarke95/auto-replanter/README.md

 If this datapack is enabled, the mod will automatically detect it with no config required.
 To enforce the enchantmentand ignore any valid tools as defined using the config settings described above, simply set `useValidToolTags` and `useValidTools` to `false` in the config.

-The Auto Replanter Enchantment datapack is available [here](https://modrinth.com/project/auto-replanter-enchantment)
+The Auto Replanter Enchantment datapack is available on [Modrinth](https://modrinth.com/project/auto-replanter-enchantment)

 **Note:**